oconnor663/bao/docs/spec.md

 input length    |root parent node  |left parent node  |second chunk 0120000000000000|49e4b8...03170a...|686ede...686ede...|\x00 * 4096
 ```

+Although slices can be extracted from either a combined encoding or an outboard
+encoding, there is no such thing as an "outboard slice".
+Slices always include
+chunks inline, as the combined encoding does.

 Decoding a slice works just like decoding a full encoding.
 The only difference
 is that in cases where the full decoder would normally seek forward, the slice